 - Sign this petition

 - Please write to your MP using this template letter.
 You can find out who your MP is and get their contact details here

 - Join the campaign on social media using the hashtags #SaveChannel4, #C4privatisation, #SaveC4

-- We have welcomed the announcement that the House of Lords Communications and Digital Committee is to hold an inquiry into the future of the channel and we will be submitting a formal response.
-The Committee is also encouraging individuals from all backgrounds to contribute.
-The deadline for submissions is 17 September 2021.
-Full details, including how to submit your response, can be found here.
+- We welcomed the announcement that the House of Lords Communications and Digital Committee is to hold an inquiry into the future of the channel and we submitted a formal response.
+Thank you to all our members who submitted their own individual response and we’ll keep you posted on further developments.